cerner/generator-terra-module/README.md

 ```bash
 yo terra-module
 ```
+From here, you will be prompted with two messages:
+1. `Terra repository:`
+Input `terra-core` or `terra-clinical`.
+It defaults to `terra-core` if no input is provided.
+2. `Your module name:`
+Input the desired name of the react component being created. **Note**: the first prompt handles the name space prefixes.

-This will generate a project in the packages directory of a mono repo.
-Make sure to type something other than the default when prompted for the project name.
-After generating the project inside of the mono repo, you will need to add a link to your project's examples in site/App.jsx, routes for your project in site/Index.jsx, and links to your tests in site/TestLinks.jsx.
-For nightwatch tests to run optimally, you will also need to update the mono repo's nightwatch.conf.js file to point to the nightwatch directory in the new package.
+Your new project will be generated in the packages directory of the chosen repository.
+After generating the project, add a link to your project's examples in site/App.jsx, routes for your project in site/Index.jsx, and links to your tests in site/TestLinks.jsx.

+Now you are ready to start building your terra module!

 # Contributing